-NEIGHBOURS: The Village at Black Creek (Formerly Black Creek Pioneer Village) at 1000 Murray Ross Parkway
+NEIGHBOURS: Village At Black Creek (Formerly Pioneer Village): 1000 Murray Ross Parkway

 The Village at Black Creek, formerly Black Creek Pioneer Village, opened as an open-air history museum in 1960 with buildings relocated from towns throughout Ontario.
 Operated by the Toronto and Region Conservation Authority, the original intent was to increase an appreciation of the symmetry between settlement and nature as well the importance of conservation and local history.
 With over forty heritage buildings staged with period furniture, appliances and objects with many from the settlements of Elia and North York.
 Along with their new name, additional exhibits will be added incorporating local Indigenous history.